-Concrete accounts for the single most material used in construction of structures due to its high compressive strength, its easily available, great cost efficiency, its ability to be pre-cast or cast insitu.
+Concrete accounts for the single most material used in the construction of structures due to its high compressive strength, availability, great cost efficiency, and its ability to be pre-cast or cast insitu.

 The great proportion of concrete structures are left uncoated as concrete in normal atmospheric conditions is highly durable.

-Concrete, being inorganic is strong and resists abrasion however it does have some drawbacks, including; poor resistance to acidic solutions, poor tensile strength, its porous and will allow contaminates to soak into the concrete.
+Concrete, being inorganic is strong and resists abrasion however it does have some drawbacks, including; poor resistance to acidic solutions, poor tensile strength, its porous, and it will allow contaminates to soak into the concrete.

 Due to its poor tensile strength, concrete is reinforced with a material that has great tensile strength, being steel.